iandobbie/TSYS01.py/README.md

 than me.

 The whole library is in TSYS01.py and requires smbus time and struct to run.
+The readTemp.py file does the basic initialisation and then prints the temperature.

-Very simple to use, simply create a connection by calling sensor=TSYS01.TSYS01()
-This opens the connection, resets the board and reads the calibration params.
-The temperature can then be read by calling sensor.readTemp()
+Very simple to use, simply create a connection by calling `sensor=TSYS01.TSYS01()` This opens the connection, resets the board and reads the calibration params.
+The temperature can then be read by calling `sensor.readTemp()`